OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/scaler_adder.rst

     Execution count:  53

+Note that the actual numbers for execution time and for the number of functional evaluations will differ depending on platform or architecture.
 Now, consider modifying the assembly so that `x` and `y` have scalers specified when added to the assembly's driver: